There’s a Hybrid Robo-Advisor for All

 Vanguard really hits it out of the park here with its combination of robo-advisor and human elements.
 This robo-advisor with human touch platform is actually driven by the client and advisor with the digital investing secondary.

 Vanguard Personal Advisor Services acknowledge that people make emotional decisions regarding their finances, and promise to help clients work around these emotions by providing consistent support and advice.
 If that means that you want to be as hands off as possible, that’s fine!
 You can also choose to be more involved in the process.
 This balance makes Vanguard Personal Advisor Services accessible for all types of investors.

-Which Robo-Advisor Plus Human Financial Advisor is Best?
+Which Hybrid Robo-Advisor Plus Human Financial Advisor is Best?

-For the most part, robo-advisors are designed to be self-run; however, having the human touch can certainly add value to an already impressive investment platform.
-While some of these advisors – such as Betterment – offer unlimited access to financial planners, the additional fees may not be worth it based on your personal financial situation.
-If you prefer to invest with a standard robo-advisor or one with an automated financial advisor such as Wealthfront’s Path, you can always hire a fee-only financial planner by the hour.
+For the most part, robo-advisors are designed to be self-run; however, having a robo-advisor with a human touch can certainly add value to an already impressive investment platform.
+Some of these advisors – such as SoFi Automated Investing– offer unlimited access to Certified Financial Planners, and fee-free investment management.

 There’s never a perfect solution to investment management, and the best hybrid robo-advisor depends upon your personal circumstances.
 Our research and reporting strive to make your investment decisions easier.